ford-prefect/plastic-transcode/API.md

  * Query a job: GET request on /jobs/id will return a JSON object as above, with the various job parameters and the current job state.

- * Cancel a job: DELETE request on /jobs/id will cause the job to be cancelled.
+ * Cancel a job: For now, PATCH request on /jobs/id with state = Cancelled

  * Query all jobs: GET request on /jobs will return all jobs (FIXME: this should return incomplete jobs, perhaps?).
 Each of jobis also represented by